AlbertoR94/AlbertoR94/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: RFM analysis and customer segmentation using Python
-description: a project with a background image
+description: This is a project that uses RFM analysis for customer segmentation and statistical models to forecast futures customer purchase behavior.
 img: assets/img/12.jpg
 importance: 1
 category: work